DemoneOwl/DemoneOwl/README.md

 - 👋 Hi, I’m @DemoneOwl
 - 👀 I’m interested in coding in general and creating new things !
-- 🌱 I’m currently learning Java, Python, Prolog, OS coding, Advanced Database, Web protocol, Web architecture, AI, software engineering
+- 🌱 I’m currently learning Java, Python, Prolog, OS coding, Advanced Database, Web protocol, Web architecture, AI and studying networking and telecoms !
-- 💞️ I’m looking to collaborate on all type of projects !
+- 🤗 I’m looking to collaborate on all type of projects !
 - 📫 How to reach me -> theophilustuihau@gmail.com

 <!---